bwajtr/fluent-spring-jdbctemplate/README.md

                            .fetch(Integer.class);
 ```

-In a case, that you don't want mapping to rely on `BeanPropertyRowMapper`, you can write your own custom RowMapper and pass it to the `.fetch()` method:
+In a case, that you don't want the mapping to rely on `BeanPropertyRowMapper`, you can write your own custom RowMapper and pass it to the `.fetch()` method:

 ```java
 List<User> adults = jdbc.query("SELECT * FROM users where age > :age")